Dhruvverma-12/Telecom-Customer-Churn-prediction/README.md

 ### 🚀 About Me
-#### Hi, I'm Dhruv! 👋
-I am an AI Enthusiast and  Data science & Data Analyst
+I’m an AI Enthusiast and aspiring Data Analyst/Data Scientist with a strong interest in turning data into meaningful business insights.
+I enjoy working with Python, SQL, Power BI, and Machine Learning to analyze data, identify patterns, and solve real-world business problems.

 [1]: https://github.com/Dhruvverma-12